MichaelMKKelly/LocalDeck-Review/Review.rev2.md

 the read of the unit now has a small hole that allows you to "paperclip" the boot button in case of major firmware issue which is a good change.

-one of the T8 screws holding the board in place was definetly harder to remove than the others but this is likely a minor build process tolorence issue and didnt cause a major problem
+one of the T8 screws holding the board in place was definitely harder to remove than the others but this is likely a minor build process tolerance issue and did not cause a major problem

 then we get to look at the back of the board itself

 ![2025-05-15-15-49-12-238](https://github.com/user-attachments/assets/664a51af-bbdd-49c5-96a4-dbd087060c72)

-The major differences are that each LED now appears to have a Capacitor attached which I imagine is to solve the flickering issue of the REV 1.

-also J1 has now changed from previously being a 2 pin throughhole header it is now a 5 pin header but only 2 are throughhole which are the power and GND, same as REV 1.
+The major differences are that each LED now appears to have a capacitor attached which I imagine is to solve the flickering issue of the REV 1, and also J1 has now changed from previously being a 2 pin throughhole header it is now a 5 pin header but only 2 are throughhole which are the power and GND, same as REV 1.

 ![image](https://github.com/user-attachments/assets/c16ab45e-7858-42fa-889d-e2c43a32aafe)